backupbrew/switchbrew/Switch System Flaws.md

 # List of Switch System Flaws

-These are the current public Switch System
+These are currently public Switch System
 Flaws.

 ## Hardware